Grandpa-Coder/python-for-people-who-cant-code/ERRATA/REPLIT_SETUP.md

 **Last Updated:** November 15, 2025

-Replit changed their interface in September 2025.
+Recently, Replit has changed its interface.
 Follow these updated steps instead of the screenshots in Chapter 2 of the book.

 ---